graphdrawing/gd2022/index.md

 ## Reasons to attend GD2022

-- invited speakers as exerts in the field
+- invited speakers as experts in the field
 - pre-conference PhD school
 - traditional graph drawing contest
 - free online Proceedings in LNCS